thdiaman/machinelearning/modules/tutorial/_posts/2000-01-11-hierarchical-clustering.md

 ## Exercise
 Can we perform the same analysis on a real dataset?
-The dataset for this exercise is the percentage of votes for republican governments for different yeards and can be downloaded
+The dataset for this exercise is the percentage of votes for republican governments for different years and can be downloaded
 <a target="_blank" href="{{site.dataurl}}/HierarchicalClustering/votes_repub.csv">here</a>.

 Try this before you check the solution